 - That space will not contribute to the oppression of traditionally oppressed and marginalized groups.

-As of the latest update of this document, the current Principles of Unity can be found here: https://www.indybay.org/newsitems/2003/12/08/16643971.php
+Indybay's Principles of Unity can be found here:

 The phrase "abuse of the newswire" is necessarily vague.
 Editorial collective participants each have different conceptions of what this means, so each proposal to hide/edit posts or comments will be taken on a case-by-case basis.